soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-2process-thread.md

 - share other areas with process
 - when one process is created, one thread is also created

+- 👎🏻 when thread is created, use memory, CPU
+- 👎🏻 if there is too much thread, `synchronization`, `resource sharing` problem might happen

 ![Screenshot 2024-07-25 at 11 30 17](https://github.com/user-attachments/assets/d8edfbe9-69a3-4be7-adc3-8452410f2561)

 ## Process 🆚 Thread

+- both are `units of work` on a computer
 - process: has own address space, resources, independent
 - thread: shares address space, resources with other threads
+  - operates within process

+## ☑️ Processing

+- when lots of memory, resources are needed
+- able the use to memory space and resource to be seperated

+## ☑️ Threading

+- when there is a lot of work
+- parallel threading
+- able work to be done in order

+## ☑️ Thrashing

+- when there is less SWAP space
+- occurs when there is frequent page pansion
+- CPU usage ⬆️

 ## ✅ Multi Process